-Welcome to my web pages.
-To see the lighthearted content, click on the links below.
+Welcome to my web page!
 To see my CV, scroll down the page.

 Maggie and Magnus the Magnetic Snails